 Please refer to the epidural (spinal) angiolipoma article for a specific discussion.
-The remainder of this article describe the general features of peripheral angiolipomas.
+The remainder of this article describes the general features of peripheral angiolipomas.

-As expected these masses contain a mixture of soft tissue and fatty components, with prominent vascular supply.
+As expected, these masses contain adipose tissue with prominent vascular supply.

 Catheter angiography demonstrates prominent coarse neovascularity.
 During the capillary phase, contrast staining is typically seen 1.

 Treatment is predominantly surgical, although infiltrating tumours are difficult to completely excise 1 and, as mentioned above, tend to recur locally.
 2